mjdorma/funconf/README.rst

-Concluding summary:  The default values read into the config object from my.conf will be overridden by begins when it passes in new values.
-This yields a subtle advantage of, as soon as your program entry has executed, you now have a global object which represents the programs configuration state.
+Concluding summary:  The default values read into the config object from my.conf will be overridden by begins when it passes in user defined option values.
+This yields a subtle advantage of, as soon as your program entry has executed, you now have a simple to use global object which represents the programs configuration state.

+See the documentation prologue of `funconf.py`_ for more details.

 Compatibility